apache/gravitino/docs/spark-connector/spark-connector.md

 * JDK 8 or 11 or 17

 :::info
-Gravitino spark connector doesn't support scala 2.13 for Spark3.3.
+Gravitino Spark connector doesn't support Scala 2.13 for Spark3.3.
 :::

 ## How to use it